JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

     Now, you've got a great way to start a conversation among your meeting participants.
 Let's look at the presentation now, and see how we can make it even more powerful.

-1. Since Copilot can't directly insert the slide into your current presentation, click on **Yes, please provide the slide file** and click the red arrow.
+1. Since Copilot can't directly insert the slide into your current presentation, enter this prompt *Yes, please provide the slide file*, noting it will take several moments for COpilot to complete this action.

-2. Once Copilot finishes rendering, **Download the icebreaker slide**
+3. Once Copilot finishes rendering, **Download the icebreaker slide**

 ## Exercise 3 - Insert an image